-- the so called "activated sludge" method as pre-treatment with subsequent discharging of the resulting wastewater to urban wastewater treatment plants" and - the so called "lagoon process" which is a natural biological decomposition process for wastewater.
+Wastewater treatment in Turkish textile companies.
+Most Turkish textile companies use the so called "lagoon process", which is a natural biological decomposition process for wastewater.
 Decomposition is implemented in so-called "Stabilization ponds", which in practice are artificial lakes.
 This technology needs a relatively large land surface but its operational cost and risks are negligible.
 The resulting treated wastewater must conform to legal requirements, in terms of so-called "wastewater quality indicators", such as (a) colour, (b) content of sulphates, (c) Total organic carbon (TOC), (d) Biochemical Oxygen Demand (BOD), (e) Chemical oxygen demand (COD), (f) Free Chlorine and others.